Back to Book/course

 Termination of re-entry

-The re-entry circuit will die out if the wavefront encounters tissue that cannot be excited (depolarized).
-The wavefront must continuously encounter excitable tissue in order to continue its movement.
+The re-entry circuit will terminate if the wavefront encounters refractory tissue (i.e. cells that cannot be depolarized).
+The wavefront must continuously encounter excitable tissue to continue its movement.
 If it encounters non-excitable tissue it will be terminated.
 The purpose of delivering an electrical shock through the heart (for example during ventricular tachycardia) is to depolarize all excitable cells in the heart, including those involved in the re-entry, whereby the re-entry is terminated (the wavefront will encounter refractory cells).

 Join our newsletter and get a free ECG Pocket Guide